the tubes on either side of the uterus through which eggs travel from the ovaries to the uterus. See also uterus, ovaries.

 the death of fat cells, usually following injury.
 Fat necrosis is not cancer, but it can cause lumps and pulling of the tissues.
 When this happens in the breast, it can be confused with breast cancer.

 also called FIT.
 A test to look for hidden blood in the stool, which could be a sign of cancer.
-The test is not affected by vitamins or foods, though it still requires 2 or 3 stool samples to give accurate results.
+Unlike the fecal occult blood test (FOBT), this test is not affected by vitamins or foods, so there are no dietary restrictions before taking the test.
 See also colorectal cancer screening, false positive, fecal occult blood test.

-a test for hidden blood in the feces (stool).
-This may be a sign of cancer, or it could be blood from other sources.
+a test that looks for hidden blood in the feces (stool) by putting a small sample of stool on a special card and adding a chemical to look for a color change.
+Blood in the stool may be a sign of cancer, or it could be from other sources.
 See also colorectal cancer screening, fecal immunochemical test.

 solid waste matter; stool.